PLAYING MUSICAL CHAIRS WITH WOODSTOCK’S STREETSCAPE

 Turning north from the current court house, there once stood a structure built by Captain Israel Richardson that was literally located on what is now called the Green.
 In 1796, after deeding the east end of what is now the Green to the “Good People of Windsor County,” Israel Richardson moved his tavern off this land to its current location at 9 The Green.

-The site of 9 The Green must have been rather crowded for at least part of the early 19th century as according to the National Historic District Nomination, in addition to the Richardson tavern building being moved to the site, the Levi Mower Store building was constructed on the site in 1807.
+The site of 9 The Green must have been rather crowded for at least part of the early 19th century.
+According to the National Historic District Nomination, in addition to the Richardson tavern building being moved to the site, the Levi Mower Store building was constructed on the site in 1807.
 Henry Swan Dana’s History of Woodstock indicates, however, that the store building was moved in 1823 to its current location at 23 The Green where it was converted into a dwelling house.
 Currently, this building is commonly referred to as either the “Levi Mower Store” (reflecting its original builder) or “Three Gables” (reflecting one of the building’s most prominent architectural features).

 Above: Current view of “Three Gables,” located at 23 The Green.